EthanGunter/Altargene/Stories/The Artisan/Characters/Jaeson Kunstenaar.md

 - **Worst thing that has ever happened to this character**: Slowly watching the toll that the family's declining business has taken on Grandpa and Siel.
 - **Three words to describe this character**: Rebellious, Intuitive, Impulsive.
 - **If a song played every time this character walked into the room, what song would it be**?
 A hard-hitting punk anthem that calls people to change and defiance.

+## Scenes that demonstrate personality
+- Desire to see others excel
+	- Jaeson steals one of Siel's blueprints and tries to get someone to help bring it to fruition.
+It ends up in someone else's possession (somehow) and Siel doesn't find out until she sees her design in person
+- Eager to fill the boots of his heroes
+	- Caius tells Jaeson that he is a leader, despite having demonstrated no leadership qualities.
+Jaeson prematurely runs a mission (on his own) with his leader's chest puffed high, where he fails miserably.
+By the end of the book, he manages to learn the true nature of leadership, and redeems himself